 Credit and debit card transfers offer a quick and convenient way to buy XRP.
 If you buy Ripple with credit card, it usually takes only a few minutes for your funds to be credited on your account.
 On the flip side, credit card transfers are more expensive than most of the other payment methods, including bank transfers.
 Credit card fees vary by service, on one it is 10 percent, on another it’s free.

-The best option to buy Ripple with credit card is at eToro.
+The best option to buy Ripple with credit card is at Plus500.
 While you can trade crypto outright on the platform, credit card deposits are completely free.
 Just register an account, verify it, deposit funds via a credit or debit card, and use those funds to buy Ripple.

 PayPal is a huge online payment service, which is used by hundreds of millions of customers all over the world.
 The service offers fast and convenient transfers while also being secure.
 To keep the security of its users, PayPal has very strict rules regarding the products and services where PayPal can be used as a payment method.
 Unfortunately, the company does not allow Ripple to PayPal transfers.
 So, there’s no direct way you can buy Ripple with PayPal.

-However, there’s a workaround, which works with some brokers, like eToro and Plus500.
+However, there’s a workaround, which works with some brokers, like Plus500.
 The method is to deposit funds at a broker that accepts PayPal and offers XRP trading and use that money to buy Ripple with PayPal.
 While this method is indirect, technically you are exchanging Ripple to PayPal funds.

 When you got some BTC in your cryptocurrency wallet, it might be a better way to use that balance to buy Ripple.
 In case you want to exchange your Bitcoin to fiat, then purchase Ripple, the process would require more time and money for you (as the total fees are higher for the increased number of transactions).
 You would have first to exchange your BTC balance to fiat, withdraw it via bank transfer, wait a few days for it to arrive, then deposit your withdrawn balance to the crypto exchange or broker you will use to buy the coin.